TGAC/grassroots-user-docs/services/index.md

    * **blastn** for searching nucleotide databases using nucleotide queries.
    * **blastp** for searching protein databases using protein queries.
    * **blastx** for searching protein databases using translated nucleotide queries.
  * **Samtools**: This service allows you to get the full named scaffold within a sequence.
-This service is automatically linked to results from our Blast services and can be run directly from there or also standalone.
+This service is automatically linked to results from our Blast services and can be run directly from there or also stand-alone.
 Its documentation is available at [https://grassroots.tools/docs/user/services/samtools](https://grassroots.tools/docs/user/services/samtools).
  * **Yellow Rust Field Pathogenomics**: This service shows the spread of the *Yellow Rust* field pathogen both geographically and temporally.[https://grassroots.tools/docs/user/services/field_pathogenomics](https://grassroots.tools/docs/user/services/field_pathogenomics).